 Stoat vs Ferret: Size

 A key difference between stoats and ferrets lies in their sizes.
 The average stoat is 7 to 13 inches long and weighs 1-2 pounds, which is smaller than the average ferret.
 Ferrets tend to measure 8 to 20 inches long and weigh 2-4 pounds.
-While you likely won’t realize these size differences unless these two rodents are side by side, ferrets are usually always larger compared to stoats.
+While you likely won’t realize these size differences unless these two animals are side by side, ferrets are usually always larger compared to stoats.

 Stoat vs Ferret: Domesticated Status